nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 #### Level 1 submission process: overview

-_You're not going to have to give us all of the tables shown in the diagram below.
-We'll compute some of that.
-Here's the breakdown of what we absolutely need from you to construct a compliant Level 1 submission, and also all the optional things that we'll accept in such a submission, if you have them handy._

-_Also note that while this specification describes a collection of TSV files, if you would prefer to populate (fewer, simpler) higher-level documents like spreadsheet forms instead of generating fully-inflated specification-compliant TSVs, we can work with you to automatically translate such documents into compliant TSV collections prior to submission and ingest into the CFDE core systems._
+_Build the black (core entity) and blue (containment relationship) tables shown in the diagram below.
+We'll give you copies of the gold tables to include with your submission: you'll reference IDs from these tables in the tables you're building directly.
+Once you've built the core entity and containment tables, the green tables can be built automatically using our term-scanner script, which will collect all relevant CV terms used throughout your tables and will create corresponding green tables using data loaded from versioned, whole-CV reference documents (like OBO files)._

 _Color key:_

-* _Green: external controlled vocabularies (term & display-decoration tracking tables) and their foreign-key relationships_
-* _Gold: internal CVs/dictionaries and their foreign-key relationships_
+* _Gold: CFDE-internal controlled vocabularies/dictionaries and their foreign-key relationships_
-   * _Note: for representational clarity, gold FK arrows are implied (but not drawn) from all `id_namespace` fields to the header of the `id_namespace` table._
+   * _Note: for representational clarity, gold FK arrows are implied (but not drawn) from all `id_namespace` fields to the header block of the `id_namespace` table._
+* _Green: external CVs (term & display-decoration tracking tables) and their foreign-key relationships_
 * _Blue: containers and their containment relationships_
 * _Black: core entities and the direct associative relationships between them (plus `subject` <-> `subject_role_taxonomy`)_